 The learning of an additional language is an important part of the school’s curriculum which supports students to develop as engaged global citizens ready to meet the challenges of a changing world.

-Learning an additional language is central to developing critical thinking skills, contributing to the holistic development of students and strengthening lifelong learning skills.
-Language is central to literacy.
-It equips students with the necessary multi-literacy skills and attitudes to communicate successfully in an increasingly interconnected world.
+Learning an additional language is central to developing critical thinking skills and the skills to communicate in various modes in more than one language.
+This is central to developing intercultural understanding and literacy development.
+Languages equips students with the necessary multi-literacy skills and attitudes to communicate successfully in an increasingly interconnected world.

 Outcomes for students